 This training guide is published in partnership with the Inter-Agency Working Group (IAWG) on Reproductive Health in Crises and Ipas.
-The content has been adapted from Ipas' Woman-Centered, Comprehensive Abortion Care manuals and based on IAWG's 2018 Inter-Agency Field Manual for Reproductive Health in Humanitarian Settings.
-It is intended to be used by clinical facilitators leading an introductory or refresher course for clinicians familiar with intrauterine procedures including medications.
+The content has been adapted from Ipas's Woman-Centered, Comprehensive Abortion Care manuals and based on IAWG's 2018 Inter-Agency Field Manual for Reproductive Health in Humanitarian Settings.
+It is intended to be used by clinical facilitators leading a refresher course for clinicians already familiar with intrauterine procedures including manual vacuum aspiration.

-These training materials were developed through an ongoing collaboration among the membership of IAWG through the efforts of the Training Partnership Initiative.
-This project was made possible thanks to generous funding provided by the Netherlands Ministry of Foreign Affairs.
+These training materials were developed in 2017 through an ongoing collaboration among IAWG members through the efforts of the Training Partnership Initiative.
+The project was first made possible thanks to generous funding provided by USAID's Office of Foreign Disaster Assistance (OFDA).
+In 2020, funding from the Netherlands Ministry of Foreign Affairs allowed for this module to be updated to align with the 2018 revised Inter-Agency Field Manual on Reproductive Health in Humanitarian Settings.

-Ipas led on the development of the module.
+Ipas led on the development of the module and its revision.
 We especially acknowledge Emily Jackson and Bill Powell of Ipas for their clinical expertise and for overseeing the development of this publication.